Dacada/thirty/BOGLE/exporter.md

 * `4 float` -> Color of the light.
 Found in the light object's data.

+* `1 float` -> Constant attenuation of the light.
+From Blender, it's always 0.

-* `1 float` -> Range of the light.
-Found in the light object's data as the Distance (use custom distance).
+* `1 float` -> Linear attenuation of the light.
+From Blender, it's calculated from the light's "distance" (light data > custom distance).
+The formula is `l = 1000/d - d`.

+* `1 float` -> Quadratic attenuation of the light.
+From Blender, it's always 1.

 * `1 float` -> Intensity of the light.
 Found in the light object's data as the power.